‘Dil-e-nadaan tujhe hua kya hai, aakhir iss dard ki dawa kya hai?”

 This beautiful ghazal by Ghalib fits perfectly with the situation of every Urdu lover in India.
 And what brings up this topic, is the current plight of Urdu language.
 As the title suggests, this language has been known for respect, manner, and obviously Love.

-Urdu is a language love, and a language that taught us the importance of respecting someone while conversing.
+Urdu is a language of love, and a language that taught us the importance of respecting someone while conversing.
 It was believed that only a talented and sophisticated group of men/women could handle the weight of the language.
-Apparently, it was not just handled by the poets but also half of the population of India!
+Apparently, it was not just handled by the great Indian poets but also half of the population of India!
 Surprised?
 Well, yeah this is an Indian language.

 Most of the time, we end up associating Urdu language with Arabic and Persian, but it is totally inappropriate.
 Urdu, which has a little touch of Arabic and Persian words, is a native to India.
 Being more specific, this language had its forefathers from Persia but when it came to existence, the Indians decided to give it their name.